What is ACT?

 How Important Is the ACT?

-ACT is the metric that colleges and universities use to measure your readiness for studying in college/university.
-Always remember that ACT is not the only important factor in your college admission, however, what matters the most is your curriculum and grades, therefore getting a competitive score is what matters the most for your college applications.
+ACT is the metric that colleges and universities use to measure your readiness for studying under grad in college/university.
+ACT is not the only important factor in your college admission, however, ACT score is one critical factor for admissions.

 To know about the differences between ACT and SAT, click here.